Daniel Cormier Issues Apology to Former Champion Stipe Miocic

-Daniel Cormier is still riding high from his championship win last Saturday night where he become the first fighter in UFC history to capture both the heavyweight and light heavyweight titles.
+Daniel Cormier is still riding high from his championship win last Saturday night where he become the first fighter in UFC history to capture both the heavyweight and light heavyweight titles simultaneously.

 It was a momentous occasion for Cormier, who was actually undefeated as a heavyweight during his professional fighting career, and he managed to earn a first round knockout against Stipe Miocic to win the title at UFC 226.